 Learn more about the Ines Project in the following PDF document.

 The development of the Ines Project was based on the combined experience of the health care and community workers attempting to affect change for medically complex children.
 We have been working on this project for approximately 3 years.
 HBI decided that a more formalized, collaborative approach to the challenge of caring for medically complex children would be appropriate.
 The Ines Project is designed to improve the quality of life for children and young adults that participate in our program.
 The program also helps the families gain skills to advocate for the health and needs of their chronically ill children.
+A big part of our efforts is ensuring the efficacy and validation of our work.
+In the spring of 2019, we published a report outlining the key findings of the Ines Project.
+Please see a PDF copy of the report below.

 HBI is looking to scale the Ines Project in collaboration with communities around the world.
 We are seeking partnerships with faith-based, government and civil sector organizations and institutions to implement Ines Projects for marginalized and underserved communities.
 Learn more about how you can adopt and Ines Project with your organization or in your community, by downloading the following document.